Morrison Hotel: Retrospective reviews

-In his 1981 retrospective review, Robert Christgau rated Morrison Hotel "B+" on an A+ to F scale.
+In his 1981 retrospective review, Robert Christgau rated Morrison Hotel "B+".
 He expressed his preference of the A side (Hard Rock Café) over the B side (Morrison Hotel), both lyrically and musically.
 He noted that the "band is rocking tighter than it ever has, Robbie Krieger's phrasing keeps things moving, and Morrison's gliding vocal presence–arty and self-absorbed though it may be–provides focus."
 The Rolling Stone Album Guide gave a perfect rating of five stars out of five, and considered it to be the Doors' "most cohesive record," adding that aside "from the throwaway grunter", "Maggie M'Gill", all the other songs were "masterful—and the band swings tougher and easier than they ever had before."